Expert Guide to Remortgaging Your Home

 What does a conveyancing solicitor do when remortgaging?

-Your conveyancing solicitor and lender will need to communicate and confirm that the mortgage product you've selected is appropriate.
-Your solicitor will then deal with the legal paperwork side to transfer your deeds to the new mortgage.
-It's similar to the work they did when you bought the property, but should be simpler.
-Solicitors also need to register the redemption of the existing mortgage and the new mortgage with the Land Registry.
+Your conveyancing solicitor and lender will need to communicate and confirm that the mortgage product you’ve selected is appropriate.
+Your solicitor will then handle the legal paperwork needed to transfer your deeds to the new mortgage.
+It’s similar to the work carried out when you bought the property, but it is usually simpler.